modyo/modyo-docs/docs/en/widgets/investments/investments-transfers.md

 # Transfer History

-Modyo offers a widget that presents all the relevant data about the user's stock purchase and sale transactions in transit, so you can quickly find your consolidated information on the platform.
+Modyo offers a widget that presents all the relevant data about a user's stock purchases and sale transactions in transit, so they can quickly find their consolidated information on the platform.

 #### Installation: